jsk-ros-pkg/jsk_roseus/roseus_smach/README.md

 ```lisp
     (send sm-top :add-node (instance state :init "SUB" sm-sub))
 ```
-The `sm-sub` insatnce is hooked as a node in `sm-top` with name of `"SUB"` in this line.
+The `sm-sub` instance is hooked as a node in `sm-top` with name of `"SUB"` in this line.
 This line also indicates that you can add a state machine as a state just like a function.

 ```lisp
     (send sm-top :add-node (instance state :init "BAS" 'func-bas))